 This dish from the Plenty More cookbook is a variation on “Baked Ziti“, the classic Italian-American oven dish.

-Baked Ziti basically is a casserole consisting of pasta tossed in a basic red tomato sauce – often with meatballs – then topped with a significant amount of cheese(s) and put under a hot grill until the cheese is golden brown and the top layer of pasta is slighty crunchy.
+Baked Ziti basically is a casserole consisting of pasta tossed in a basic red tomato sauce, often with meatballs.
+It is then topped with a significant amount of cheese(s) and put under a hot grill until the cheese is golden brown and the top layer of pasta is slightly crunchy.

-It’s pretty easy to make and I have always loved these type of oven bakes.
+It’s pretty easy to make, and I have always loved these types of oven bakes.
 Obviously, Ottolenghi does manage to elevate the dish by adding vegetables, spices, loads of fresh herbs and include feta as one of the cheeses.
-Especially, the addition of cumin and caraway gives it an interesting Middle Eastern twist whilst still capturing the essence of the dish.
+Notably, the addition of cumin and caraway gives it an exotic Middle Eastern twist while still capturing the essence of the dish.

-I don’t think that I have ever seen ziti pasta available here in The Netherlands, but it is a smooth hollow pasta, the size of spagetti.
-Customary, the ziti is broken in four pieces before cooking.
+I don’t think that I have ever seen ziti pasta available here in The Netherlands, but it is a smooth hollow pasta, the size of spaghetti.
+Customary, the ziti is broken into four pieces before cooking.
 Therefore, as an alternative, you can use penne rigate (as indicated by Ottolenghi) or long maccheroni.

 - 3 tbsp olive oil